 FSH and LH are responsible for egg release and preparation.
 An excess of serum FSH can cause multiple egg release, potentially allowing multiple pregnancies if conceiving.
 An imbalance of low estrogen levels is consistent with adverse symptoms of primary ovarian insufficiency (POI).
 It is uncertain the effects that other hormone imbalances have on issues related to POI.
 Contractions are caused by FSH, and significant serum levels of FSH and LH are unsafe during pregnancy.
 Be cautious with herbs that raise androgens, FSH, LH or other hormones to abnormal levels.

-For post-menopausal women, there would be lack of menstrual cycling to hint at hormone levels, and serum levels of progesterones are typically low, which wouldn't be easily balanced by herbs.
+For post-menopausal women, there would be lack of menstrual cycling to hint at hormone levels, and serum levels of progesterones are typically low.

 A prolonged excessive imbalance of prolactin and progesterone in comparison to other serum hormones may cause fertility problems.
 There is evidence that excessive phytoprogestin or phytoprolactin herbs, such as clover or hops, can shrink the gonads and offspring.
 "Clover disease" has been an outcome on animals grazing on clover, and it is a condition where sterility can eventually occur.
 ZEN is considered a mycoestrogen, but antedoctal evidence of its effects on reduced fertility suggests it may possibly fall into the category of having progestogenic effects.
 Adverse properties are what also make ZEN a mycotoxin.
 In these cases, reduced fertility can usually be reversed, until if sterility occurs.
 Prolactin applies here, because it influences an increase in progesterone, and both hormones are capable of pausing the menstrual cycle, as are their roles in the luteal phase, pregnancy or nursing.